Rich learning opportunities change lives forever

-The coming together of 200 St. Cloud State students and community members to perform an emotionally charged concert at a former Nazi concentration camp in France, as well as other places in Germany and Switzerland, was a extraordinary event in the life of our campus and in the lives of each individual involved.
+The coming together of 200 St. Cloud State students, faculty and community members to perform an emotionally charged concert at a former Nazi concentration camp in France, as well as other places in Germany and Switzerland, was an extraordinary event in the life of our campus and in the lives of each individual involved.
 It was one of those remarkable times when all the sunlight of our University was focused to ignite the passion and reflection that characterize a strong learning community.

 Everyone who got involved in this experience, from the organizers to the faculty to the students, invested their talent and skill and energy in an effort as unsettling as it was wonderful.
-Participants helped each other through this challenging experience and helped each other figure out how to put it all into perspective.
-And, as in any great learning experience, the impact – the life-altering effects will continue unfolding for years to come.
+Participants helped each other through this challenging experience and helped one another figure out how to put it all into perspective.
+And, as in any great learning experience, the impact – the life-altering effects – will continue unfolding for years to come.
 The ripples of change have only just begun.